HellGateCorp/CALCUxNERDxFX/README.md

 # CALCUxNERDxFX

-A nice JavaFX based Calculator Application, who every smart modern Nerd1337 should use ! :D
+A nice JavaFX based Calculator Application, who every smart modern Nerd1337 should use 🤓🧑🏼‍🎓🧠